UPPMAX/ticket_296259/README.md

 # ticket_296259

-## Solution
+### Solution

-I predict there is something wrong with the input files.
+I predict there is something wrong with the bam input file.
-These could be of invalid type or incorrectly called.

-- Could you share the input files?

-As I assume the data is private, I'll ask:

-- Could you share the command and scripts you used to call vatrix for the testing data?
-- Could you share the command and scripts you used to call vatrix for the real data?

-Besides that, I need to know
+The user thinks so to ([see communication of 2024-08-02](#2024-08-02)).
+The bam input file cannot be shared.

-- What happens if you delete the analysis files (keeping the data!) and start from scratch again?
-It seems like things are out of sync
+The user tried to delete the analysis files and started the analysis from scratch again, but I am unsure if this was correct ([see communication of 2024-08-02](#2024-08-02))

-## Problem
+### Problem

 > I am trying to run vartrix in Bianca.
 > The program seems to work fine when I try the test run (files in $VARTRIX_TEST) but crashes when I use my input files.